Columbia, SC Workers’ Compensation Lawyers

 Even if your claim is initially denied by the Workers’ Compensation insurer, a competent Workers’ Compensation lawyer can handle your case and help you claim the maximum benefit that you are entitled to receive.
 Time is of the essence, and medical bills can add up quickly, so it is vital to contact a lawyer as soon as possible.

-Columbia Workers’ Compensation Lawyers at Chappell, Smith & Arden Help Injured Workers Claim Maximum Benefits
+Columbia Workers’ Compensation Lawyers at Chappell Smith & Arden, P.A.
+Help Injured Workers Claim Maximum Benefits

 If you or someone you know has been injured on the job, you may be entitled to compensation.
-Call the Columbia Workers’ Compensation lawyers at Chappell, Smith & Arden at 803-929-3600 or contact us online to schedule a consultation today.
+Call the Columbia Workers’ Compensation lawyers at Chappell Smith & Arden, P.A. at 803-929-3600 or contact us online to schedule a consultation today.

 Our South Carolina offices serve clients throughout the state, including the areas of Columbia, Aiken, Camden, Sumter, Orangeburg, Greenville, Florence, Beaufort, Irmo, Spartanburg, Myrtle Beach, Hilton Head Island, West Columbia, Rock Hill, Charleston, Lexington, Winnsboro, Summerville, and throughout the counties of Lexington County, Richland County, Sumter County, Charleston County, Aiken County, Florence County, Lancaster County, York County, Spartanburg County, Orangeburg County, Kershaw County, and Newberry County.